You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 These controls may apply only to future processing and may not require BTR to reverse prior processing, delete completed transaction records, remove lawful records, alter aggregated or de-identified data, unwind model or system improvements, or stop processing that is necessary for security, fraud prevention, legal compliance, dispute handling, service delivery, rights handling, payments, app-store handling, or enforcement of our terms.

 We may need to verify your identity before completing a request.
 We may request account details, proof of identity, proof of authority, relationship to the account, or other information reasonably needed to verify and process the request.
+You may use an authorised agent to make a request where applicable law allows, and we may ask the agent to provide proof of authorisation.
+We will not discriminate against you for exercising your privacy rights.

 18. App Store and Google Play privacy disclosures